-Discover the sweet-smelling nursery chosen as the festival's Master Grower
+Read more about the sweet-smelling nursery chosen as the festival's Master Grower in 2019

-Downderry Nursery, at Hadlow in Kent, has been named as the RHS Master Grower for the Hampton Court Palace Garden Festival.
+Downderry Nursery, at Hadlow in Kent, was named as the RHS Master Grower for the Hampton Court Palace Garden Festival in 2019.

 The nursery specialises in lavender and rosemary, cultivating plants for garden use and oil production.
 It offers hardy lavender such as Lavandula angustifolia and L. x intermedia, as well as frost-hardy, half-hardy and tender lavenders.

 Co-owner Simon Charlesworth, by his own admission, had an ‘eclectic mix of jobs’ before becoming a nurseryman.
 The former bookshop assistant and postman, who has a PhD in land drainage, developed a passion for lavender while helping a friend to set up a nursery.

 "I started Downderry Nursery in my garden near Maidstone in 1991 and grew sun-loving plants in a 3 x 2.4m (10 x 8ft) greenhouse, selling by mail order," said Simon.
 "Everyone went for lavender so that’s what I decided to specialise in."

 A collection of 60 lavenders was granted Plant Heritage National Plant Collection status and in 1997 the nursery moved to Hadlow.

 It has a 0.5ha (1¼ acre) walled garden plus a 1ha (2½ acre) field, with up to 200,000 plants on site, comprising 80 cultivars.
 In 2000, a breeding programme was established to create new selections for the garden market and oil production.